 Living Off Campus

 Living off campus does not affect your financial aid eligibility.
-Financial aid is based on the standard cost of attendance at Northwestern, which includes the same estimated room and board costs for all students living either in University housing, Greek housing, or an off-campus apartment in Evanston or the immediately surrounding area.
+Financial aid is based on the standard cost of attendance at Northwestern, which includes the same estimated room and board costs for all students living either in University housing, panhellenic housing, or an off-campus apartment in Evanston or the immediately surrounding area.

 Students who are living at home or with family or outside of the Evanston area have a different cost of attendance.